kazeburo/myps/README.md

 # myps

-like pgrep and pkill, myps able to use grep MySQL processlist and kill threads.
+Like pgrep and pkill, grep MySQL processlist and kill threads.

 ## Example